-In addition, CDC periodically offers programs to provide information and tips on resume writing.
-Check the CDC program calendar for a complete list of offerings.
-CDC also houses many resume writing resources in our Career Resource Library, including resume and CV writing books and sample documents.
-Visit the CDC in LSG 500 to view samples and/or check out resources.
+In addition, the Fleishman Career Center periodically offers programs to provide information and tips on resume writing.
+Check the program calendar for a complete list of offerings.
+The Fleishman Career Center also houses many resume writing resources in our Career Resource Library, including resume and CV writing books and sample documents.
+Visit the Center in University Union 133 to view samples and/or check out resources.

-Once an initial draft has been created, we encourage students to visit the CDC during Counselor-on-Call hours for a review!
+Once an initial draft has been created, we encourage students to visit the Fleishman Center during Walk-in Advising hours for a review!
 Hours are posted on our homepage.